Creating an IOC¶

 THIS NEEDS UPDATING

-Using pythonSoftIoc
+Using pythonSoftIoc¶

-Probably the best way to use pythonSoftIoc
+Probably the best way to use pythonSoftIoc is to start by copying fragments

-of a simple example such as CS-DI-IOC-02
+of a simple example such as CS-DI-IOC-02.
+This consists of the following

 elements: